Mohammed VI of Morocco: Accession and early years

 Mohammed ascended the throne on the death of his father on 23 July 1999.
-He was formally enthroned one week later and made a televised address, promising to take on poverty and corruption, while creating jobs and improving Morocco's human rights record.
+His enthronement took place on 30 July, on the occasion of which he addressed his people on national television, promising to take on poverty and corruption, while creating jobs and improving Morocco's human rights record.
 Islamist conservatives opposed his reformist rhetoric, and some of his reforms angered fundamentalists.
 His initial directives also included the dismissal of his father's hardline interior minister, Driss Basri, and the appointment of some of his former classmates to key positions in the state bureaucracy.

 Mohammed and his sister, Princess Lalla Meryem, made a state visit to the United States in June 2000, as guests of the president Bill Clinton.
 The Bush administration designated Morocco as a major non-NATO ally in 2004.
 The two countries later signed a free-trade agreement in 2006, the only one of its kind between the United States and an African country, which was met with some criticism within Morocco due to increasing trade deficit.

 In February 2004, Mohammed enacted a new family code (Mudawana), which granted women more power.
 In July, he announced that Morocco would lift visa restrictions for Algerians, with Algerian president Abdelaziz Bouteflika reciprocating the measure in 2005.
 Mohammed also created the Equity and Reconciliation Commission, which was tasked with researching human rights violations under Hassan II.
 This move was welcomed by many as promoting democracy but was also criticized because the commission's reports did not name the perpetrators.
 According to human rights organizations, human rights violations are still common in Morocco.

 In March 2006, the government created the Royal Advisory Council for Saharan Affairs (CORCAS), an advisory committee which defends Morocco's claim to Western Sahara, and whose members are appointed by the king.
 The CORCAS proposed a plan for Western Sahara's autonomy, provided it remains under Moroccan sovereignty.
 Mohammed went on to visit Western Sahara in 2006 and 2015.

+In 2009, an opinion poll jointly conducted by TelQuel and Le Monde showed that 91% of Moroccans approved of Mohammed VI's reign.
+The opinion poll was banned by the authorities.